A Village with No Name

 “I wanted to speak with Grandma before I left in the morning,” Gideon replied.
 “I wanted to apologize.
 To make things right with her.”

 “You shouldn’t be here.
 If Mister Scott finds you –” He stopped to touch the wound in his cheek.
 “We know you weren’t to blame.
 Grandma should have sent you away when you first arrived.
 Now please leave before, Mister Scott returns.”

 Not wanting to get on the wrong side of this giant, Gideon held out the leather satchel.
 “This is for Grandma,” he said.
 “Something for the trouble I caused her this evening.”

 “Something I thought might help her and her family.
 I have no desperate need for it.”

-Jackson took it from him, opened it, and took out a fist full of paper money.
-“How much is in here?” he asked, crumpling the cash in his enormous, black hand.
+Jackson took it from him, opened it, and took out a fist full of money.
+“How much is in here?” he asked, crumpling the paper in his enormous, black hand.

 “Two-thousand-dollars, I’m told.”

 “My Grandma’s a proud woman, Mister Gideon.
 She won’t take this.”
 He stuffed the money back into the satchel and offered it back to Gideon.

 “Shouldn’t she be the one to make that decision?”